Ryael/memoria/README.md

 - Find a mini-game that can help train and improve your short-term memory
 - Find a mini-game that kids can enjoy while training their short-term memory
 - Find a mini-game with a sense of progression in terms of difficulty
+- Find a clear and concise elaboration of the game-rules and how to play
 - Find the developer's contact details
 - Contact the developer about any bugs, game-breaking or otherwise
 - Read about how to report bugs and where the images were found